Ras Mala

-Râs Mâlâ: Hindoo Annals of the Province of Goozerat, in Western India is a 1856 historical work by British colonial administrator Alexander Kinloch Forbes.
+Râs Mâlâ: Hindoo Annals of the Province of Goozerat, in Western India is an 1856 historical work by British colonial administrator Alexander Kinloch Forbes.
 Divided in two volumes, the work has four sections documenting the history and chronicles from 8th century Gujarat (now in India) to arrival of British and folk literature of Gujarat as well as an historical account of the place and people he came to know during his stay in Gujarat.
 It was later translated into Gujarati in 1869.

 Origin

 Alexander Kinloch Forbes (1821–1865), a British colonial administrator, appointed in 1842 came to Ahmedabad as an assistant judge in 1846 where he began to learn Gujarati language first from Bhogilal Pranavallabh, and then from Dalpatram, a Gujarati poet.
 Forbes also had a deep interest in archaeology, ancient monuments and manuscripts, which made him intensely interested in the old archaeological and historical remains of Gujarat.

 Forbes, along with his colleagues, established Gujarat Vernacular Society in 1848.
 Dalpatram was associated with Forbes since the establishment of Gujarat Vernacular Society and they became close friends.
 Dalpatram became instrumental, assistant guide and interpreter for Forbes in his attempt to draw the history of the province.
 Forbes furnished Dalpatram with necessary assistance to travel extensively and collect the chronicles and inscription from different parts of the province.
 Dalpatram had profound knowledge of Braj Bhasha and Charani dialect, which were popular languages in poetry gatherings at that time.
 Thus, Dalpatram helped Forbes to map the province and to give an outline of native world view, life style of local people.

 Forbes arranged a Kavi Melo (a gathering of poets) at the court of Maharaja Yuvansinha of Idar State in the month of Dussera festival in 1852, and invited Charan poets and other local bards.
 He inquired of these poets about the history, life practices of the people, language, different rulers, great people of the past, traditions of their region, and recorded it for Ras Mala.
 He also visited many Jain libraries in search of bards who told the stories of history of Gujarat.